-It goes without saying that volunteering is one of the easier ways to work and travel at the same time.
-With endless volunteer opportunities, you can choose what type of work is right for you.
+It goes without saying that volunteering is one of the easier ways to travel and work at the same time.
+At platforms such as Worldpackers there's a huge variety of volunteer opportunities, so you can choose what type of work is right for you.

 Perhaps it's helping out at an eco lodge, learning about sustainability and nature.
-Maybe it's learning how to farm and helping to cook for locals somewhere more remote.
+Maybe it's learning how to farm or helping to cook.
 It could even be helping a hostel boost their social media presence by showing off your digital skillset.
 Whatever it is you're good at, there's something out there for you.

 What's great about volunteering is that you can improve the skills you already have, but you can also learn something new.
 A lot of hosts are willing to teach volunteers, so they can go on to spread the knowledge elsewhere.